Biden speaks after Trump rushed off stage when shots fired at rally: "It is sick"

 "I don't know enough to — I have an opinion, but I don't have any facts," the president said.
 "So I want to make sure I have all the facts before I make any more comments."

 The Secret Service stated that Trump is safe after shots were fired at a rally in Butler, Pennsylvania, while the campaign said the former president is "fine."
-The person believed to be the shooter is dead, two sources confirmed to CBS News.
+The person believed to be the shooter is dead, the Secret Service said.
 A rally attendee was also killed.

 "I have been briefed on the shooting at Donald Trump's rally in Pennsylvania," Mr. Biden said in a statement.
 "I'm grateful to hear that he's safe and doing well.
 I'm praying for him and his family and for all those who were at the rally, as we await further information.
 Jill and I are grateful to the Secret Service for getting him to safety.
 There's no place for this kind of violence in America.
 We must unite as one nation to condemn it."